WHAT IS THE NORTHWOODS REWILDING NETWORK?

 • Financial and business development support

-Working with partners to expand their income streams, access funding, and develop nature-based business to sustain their rewilding.
+Working with partners to access funding and develop nature-based business to sustain their rewilding.

 • Communications and storytelling resources